 You’ll find these moms and dads shivering on the bleachers, draped in blankets and coats.
 They’re holding umbrellas while they show up in rain, hail, sleet, and snow.
 They cheer on their kid at every game because that’s what they do.

-Standing With Every Athletic Teen
+Standing With Every Teen Athlete

 You’ll see them sweating on the sidelines, drenched near poolside, and roasting behind the fences in the hot summer sun as the hours groan on.
 Moms will continuously spray sunscreen.
 Dads keep the cooler full of replenishing drinks and nourishing snacks because that’s what they do.

 They will sit in the stands in stuffy gymnasiums and cold sports arenas for long hours and even longer days to support their athlete because that’s what they do.

 You’ll meet them at every team meeting.
 They’re taking notes, scribbling to complete forms, and scheduling all the dates and times.
 There’s training, conditioning, games, meets, competitions, and tournaments.
 But they also cram their calendars with many mandatory volunteer positions, food sign ups, and additional responsibilities because that’s what they do.